 Useful information for parents about Hairdressing Apprenticeships:

-We believe a hairdressing apprenticeship is the most effective route in to becoming a fully qualified hairdresser.
+We believe a hairdressing apprenticeship is the most effective route to becoming a fully qualified hairdresser.
 By learning on the job, your child surrounds themselves with qualified hairdressers in salon, allowing them to observe and shadow to enhance their learning.
 At EASI Hairdressing Academy all our Trainer Assessors are qualified hairdressers that work part time for us but also work as stylists in salons.
 We feel this provides your child with a unique opportunity to learn from people that are already doing the job your child wants to do.

 We can help your child to find employment in a salon by advising on current vacancies and giving advice and tips on how to apply.
 They will work full time, usually between 30 and 40 hours per week and usually attend college once a week on one of their working days.
 At college they’ll do a mixture of theory and practical whilst working towards the Level 2 Diploma for Hair Professionals, which takes up to two years to complete.

 - Apprenticeships are fully funded by the government for 16-18 year olds.
+For age 19+ an employer contribution towards the cost of training is required.
+Please contact us for full details.

 - A contract of employment should be in place for the Apprentice which should clearly outline hours of work and holiday entitlement as a minimum.